-We’d be lying if we said we’ve never consulted the internet on how to boil eggs without ruining them.
+We'd be lying if we said we've never consulted the internet on how to boil eggs without ruining them.
 Even scrambling and frying eggs can be a tall order when you aren't equipped with the right techniques.
 And don't even get us started on the potential disasters triggered by uninformed attempts at poached eggs.
-In fact, the only thing more traumatic than a huevo gone wrong is the egg parenting-preparation project we had to do long, long ago in sex-ed class.
+In fact, the only thing more traumatic than an egg gone wrong is the egg-parenting project we had to do back in high school.

-Now that we got that off of our chests, here's the good news: Once you nail down the right techniques, this healthy breakfast item is super easy to prepare.
+Here's the good news: Once you nail down the right techniques, this healthy breakfast item is super easy to prepare.
 Even better, eggs are endlessly versatile, with tons of delicious recipe options out there.
-We're here to save the day with this guide of basic instructions on how to make your eggs, whichever way you take them.
-Hint: It's all about the triple threat of time, temperature, and tools.
+We're here to save the day with this guide of basic instructions on how to make your eggs.
+Hint: It's all about time, temperature, and tools.
 Find out what they are to guarantee better breakfasts ahead.

 How to Boil Eggs

 Fill your pot with water, and bring it to a boil.
 Some prefer to put the eggs in before the water, but according to Epicurious, this makes the peeling process more difficult.
 Once the water is boiling, turn the stove to a low simmer.
 Now you can lower your eggs into the pot.
 As soon as they're in the boiling water, set your timer.

 If you like to eat your eggs really runny and straight out of the shell, set your timer to four minutes.

 For a gooey yolk just beginning to set but a firmer outer layer, go for six minutes.

 Set your timer to eight minutes for a golden yolk that's just a tiny bit gooey and a firm outer layer.